|Fastest Growing Market:||Europe|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global automotive composites market is anticipated to register a CAGR of over 13% during the forecast period (2020 - 2025).
+The automotive composites market was valued at USD 24 billion in 2020 and is expected to reach USD 50 billion by 2026, registering a CAGR of over 13% during the forecast period.

-The automotive industry has been focusing on vehicle weight for decades as vehicle weight have direct impact on driving dynamics and fuel consumption.
+The automotive industry has been focusing on the weight of vehicles as it has a direct impact on driving dynamics and fuel consumption.
 Due to the high cost of potential lightweight solutions and consumers’ limited willingness to pay for weight reduction in automotive, the use of costly lightweight materials has so far been limited.

-In a typical automobile, the use of fibers is 50% by volume, while adding just 10% to the weight.
+As governments worldwide are implementing stringent emission regulations and planning to set even higher emissions standards in the coming years, the importance of lightweight materials will likely increase.
+In a typical automobile, fiber is 50% by volume, while adding just 10% to the weight.
 In the United States, regulations mandate that by 2025, the average fuel economy standard must meet 54.5 miles per gallon.

 With the demand for lightweight vehicles increasing rapidly in developing economies, the market for carbon fiber composites is projected to grow at a fast pace during the forecast period.